 - non-starchy vegetables, fruits, seeds, nuts (no peanuts)

-- healthy fats (olive oil, avacado oil, coconut oil, flaxseed oil, walnut oil)
+- healthy fats (olive oil, avocado oil, coconut oil, flaxseed oil, walnut oil)

 As long as the person does not have any form of kidney disease the paleo diet may be a good option for diabetics.

-It seems Gluten-free diets have recently become trendy but for a person with Celiac disease it is necessary for them to eliminate gluten in order to prevent serious damage to their colon and body.
+It seems Gluten-free diets have recently become trendy but for a person with Celiac disease, they must eliminate gluten to prevent serious damage to their colon and body.

 Celiac is an autoimmune disorder that causes your immune system to attack your gut and nervous system.
 It also promotes inflammation throughout the body, possibly leading to chronic disease.